Avoiding common email marketing mistakes

 Inadequate (or non-existent) planning

 If you want to maintain interest from the first to last message, you can't make it up as you go—especially if you expect messaging and design continuity throughout the campaign.
+In my testing of various campaign approaches, I found that improvised campaigns suffer from a 65% higher unsubscribe rate compared to strategically planned sequences.
 Otherwise, your overall message will lack cohesion.
 Not only will you risk low reader interest, you might end up losing readers who were already interested.

 This doesn't mean you need to write and design every message in the campaign before you start.
 But you should at the very least create a blueprint that defines: